Drug policy evaluation

 Drug strategy evaluation at the national level

-This section provides a summary of the evaluation of national drug strategies in the EMCDDA’s 30 reporting countries (EU 28, plus Turkey and Norway) up to the end of 2016.
-More detailed information can be obtained in the EMCDDA Paper National drug strategies in Europe’.
+This section provides a summary of the evaluation of national drug strategies in the EMCDDA’s 29 reporting countries (EU-27, plus Turkey and Norway) up to the end of 2020.
+More detailed information can be obtained in the 2017 EMCDDA Paper National drug strategies in Europe.

 Governments use national drug strategies and action plans to elaborate their approach to illicit drug policy.
 The strategies generally give an outline of the overall principles and course of action being followed and implemented through programmes and projects.
 The trend towards the use of these documents has been developing since the mid-1990s.
 At that time a third of the EMCDDA’s current reporting countries had one and by the turn of the century two-thirds had adopted one.
-At present, all of the 30 countries have an active strategy document.
+At the end of 2020, all of the 29 countries had an active strategy.
+While Denmark’s national drug policy is expressed in a range of strategic documents, legislation and concrete actions, all other countries have a national drug strategy document.
+Of these countries, 15 have a national drugs strategy that focuses only on illicit drugs, while 14 other countries have a broader document that also addresses other substances (e.g. alcohol, tobacco and medicines) and additions (e.g. gambling).

 Evaluation helps governments in many ways, for example to track implementation progress, gauge a strategy’s continuing relevance, measure inputs and outputs and assess possible impacts.
 The outcomes from evaluations can be used to make adjustments in active strategies and to develop new ones.